-The second World Access to Higher Education Day took place on 26th November 2019.
+The third World Access to Higher Education Day took place on 17th November 2020.

-World Access to Higher Education Day is a platform to raise global awareness around inequalities in access and success in higher education (HE), and act as a catalyst for international, regional and local action.
-Due to the success of the first two World Access to Higher Education Days, held in November 2018 and November 2019, we are now looking to establish this as an annual event.
+World Access to Higher Education Day (WAHED) is a platform to raise global awareness around inequalities in access and success in higher education (HE), and act as a catalyst for international, regional and local action.
+Due to the success of the first two World Access to Higher Education Days, held in November 2018 and November 2019, we are now establishing this as an annual event.

 The case for World Access to Higher Education Day is striking.
 UNESCO have recognised the importance of access to HE by making equal access to education, including university, one of its Global Goals for 2030.
 World Access to Higher Education Day can act as a platform to help make sure this goal is met by: